jung0808/homework-17-regex-tutorial/README.md

 ### Bracket Expressions

+Bracket expressions is defined as following:
+"A bracket expression is either a matching list expression or a non matching list expression.
+It consists of one or more expressions: ordinary characters, collating elements, collating symbols, equivalence classes, character classes, or range expressions."

+Bracket expressions for this code:

+/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/

+In our email matching regex expression, Bracket expression includes the following character set `[a-z0-9_\.-].
+This is matching any letter a-z (case sensitive) and numbers 0-9 and matches the characters "\_", ".", "."

+The [\da-z\.-], this is matching any character a-z (case sensitive) and numbers from 0-9, and characters ".", and "-".

+The [a-z\.] matches any characters a-z (case sensitive) and the "." character.

 ### Character Classes

 The character class in this expression is \d, which matches a single characters that is a digit from 0-9.
 It will only match a single digit such as "4", but not "44".